-These Toffee Cookies are soft and chewy with crisp edges– and they’re packed to the brim with chocolate and toffee!
-These are the best Toffee Cookies ever!
+These Toffee Cookies are soft and chewy with crisp edges, and they’re packed to the brim with chocolate and toffee.
+They’re truly the best Toffee Cookies ever!

 Freshly baked toffee cookies held in hand, still warm and ready to be savored.

-My dad’s route to work conveniently passes my house, leading to surprise visits and grandkid time.
-Last time, he arrived just as I took out fresh Toffee Cookies and had soup simmering.
-He cheekily admitted he times his visits for meals, so I playfully demanded recipe ratings in exchange for food.
+My dad’s route to work conveniently passes my house, which means I get surprise visits and he gets bonus grandkid time.
+His last stop-in happened right as I pulled a batch of fresh Toffee Cookies from the oven and had a pot of soup simmering on the stove.
+He cheekily admitted he times his visits around meals, so I told him he now owes me recipe ratings in exchange for food.

-I served him soup and cookies, initiating our new rating system.
-Mistakenly, he called the soup a 2, thinking it was the second-best score.
-After clearing up the confusion, he rated the soup a 9 and jokingly gave the cookies a 20 out of 10, proving they were a hit.
+I handed him a bowl of soup and a cookie, officially starting our new rating system.
+He accidentally called the soup a 2, thinking that meant the second-best score.
+Once we cleared up the scale, he bumped it up to a 10 and jokingly gave the cookies a 20 out of 10, which pretty much says it all.

-These Toffee Cookies are a delicious mix of soft, chewy, and crispy, loaded with pecans, toffee, and chocolate.
-For an extra treat, try them dipped or drizzled in melted chocolate.
+These Toffee Cookies are soft, chewy, and a little crispy around the edges, loaded with pecans, toffee, and chocolate.
+For an extra treat, try dipping or drizzling them with melted chocolate.

 Measuring and mixing the dough, including adding wet and dry ingredients.